betterscientificsoftware/bssw.io/CuratedContent/UserStories.md

-# Introduction to User Stories and How to Write Them
+# An Introduction to User Stories and How to Write Them

 <!--- deck start --->
 Several software development methodologies employ user stories as a method to convey product requirements.
 Do you know what user stories are and how to use them in scientific software development?